Documentation Index

 Persistent Failures

-Bug: The failure indicates an actual issue in the application under test.
+If the test still fails during the triage run, the agent classifies the failure into one of three categories:- Bug: The failure indicates an actual issue in the application under test.
 The agent identifies what went wrong and why it’s a bug.

 -